dambergn-codefellows/snakes-cafe/README.md

 - [X]Every menu category should have at least 6 items
 - [X]Your menu items should all get prices.
 Use whatever currency symbol you want, but make sure that the user knows what the prices and currencies are.
 - [X]Whenever the user adds an item to their order, they’re notified of the total cost of their order up to that point.
-- []If the user types order, their entire order is printed to the console.
+- [X]If the user types order, their entire order is printed to the console.
+- []Every order should get a universally unique identifier.
+Consider using the uuid package
+- [X]In the order printout you must include sales tax (9.6% in Seattle as of 2018) in the final total (round up to 2 decimal places)
+- [X]In the order printout, all of the costs should be right-justified, and all of the item names should be left-justified
+- []If the user types menu, the entire menu is printed to the console
+- [X]If the user types the name of any of your categories, the items in that category should be printed to the console
+- []If the user types remove <ITEM NAME>, 1 item of the type <ITEM NAME> should be removed from their order, and their order’s total should be printed to the screen
+- [X]All input should be case-insensitive
+- []Keep your functions small, concise, and testable.

 ```
 **************************************